 Many studios will have a monitor control for various mixes and sends.
 The talkback microphone may be built into the controller itself or be routed into and out of the controller appropriately.

-In the studio, we use the Mackie Big Knob Studio+ (link to check the price on Amazon).
+In the studio, we use the Mackie Big Knob Studio+.
 This monitor controller has a built-in microphone for talkback purposes, but we typically opt for an external connected Shure SM57 to act as the talkback microphone for the control room.

 Talkback Sent Through Interface Via Digital Audio Workstation

-The talkback microphone can be routed through the studio’s digital audio workstation as either part of the headphone mix or as its seperate mix that is also sent to the headphones of the talent.
+The talkback microphone can be routed through the studio's digital audio workstation as either part of the headphone mix or as its seperate mix that is also sent to the talent's headphones.

-This requires sending the talkback through an interface and routing its virtual channel in the DAW to then send out of an interface and go to the headphones of the talent.
+This requires sending the talkback through an interface and routing its virtual channel in the DAW to then send out of an interface and go to the talent's headphones.

-In the past, I’ve used Pro Tools to route a talkback microphone through a Focusrite Scarlett 18i20 (link to check the price on Amazon) audio interface.
+In the past, I've used Pro Tools to route a talkback microphone through a Focusrite Scarlett 18i20 audio interface.
 In Pro Tools, I had the line output 7 set as the talkback send, which was separate from the headphone send on line outputs 3/4 and the control room monitor mix on line outputs 1/2.

 Turning the talkback on/off is often required during a session.
 There are a number of ways to do this: